koto/mosquito/README.md

 Mosquito
 ========
+by [Krzysztof Kotowicz](http://blog.kotowicz.net) - kkotowicz@gmail.com

-This is a *Google Chrome extension exploitation tool* allowing an attacker to leverage XSS found in extension content script to issue arbitrary cross-domain HTTP requests with victim browser (and victim cookies).
+Mosquito is a **Google Chrome extension exploitation tool** allowing an attacker to leverage XSS found in extension content script to issue arbitrary cross-domain HTTP requests with victim browser (and victim cookies).

-With this tool attacker can content-script XSS vulnerabilities in extensions based on manifest v1 and v2.
+With this tool attacker can exploit content-script XSS vulnerabilities in extensions based on manifest v1 and v2.

 Introduction
 -----------